Crews battle scattered fires in Athens suburbs, helped by calmer winds

 “They are exhausted.”

-On Monday, police said 380 police officers had assisted in evacuations, helping to move more than 250 people away from the path of the flames.
+Meteorologists warned of the increased danger of wildfires because of weather conditions from Sunday until Thursday, and dozens of other wildfires also broke out in several parts of Greece on Monday.

-Meteorologists warned of the increased danger of wildfires because of weather conditions from Sunday until Thursday.
-Dozens of other wildfires also broke out in several parts of Greece on Monday.
+The fire department said two teenagers were arrested on Monday on suspicion of arson for allegedly deliberately setting a fire in the southern Athens suburb of Glyfada while firefighters battled the blaze in the north of the city.

 Wildfires are frequent in the Mediterranean country during its hot, dry summers, but authorities have said climate change is fuelling bigger and more frequent blazes.